MOUNT PLEASANT SCHOOL

 Enter your address for driving directions to this marker

 The Delaware Public Archives operates a historical markers program as part of its mandate.
 Markers are placed at historically significant locations and sites across the state.
-For more information on this program, please contact Sarah Denison at (302) 744-5016.
+For more information on this program, please contact Kevin Barni at (302) 744-5015.

 LOCATION: On the grounds of Bellevue State Park, 800 Carr Road, Wilmington.